 Consulting means taking a look at an organisation from an outside perspective and giving expert advice – perhaps in management, HR, strategy, or even IT.
 Big management consultancy firms employ smart, motivated graduates who have excellent problem-solving skills and work well under pressure.
 The right personality is much more important than the right degree, so your geography background will fit in just fine.

-A huge perk of a consulting career is the salary.
+A huge perk of a consulting career is the consultant salary.
 You’ll start at £30-40k and could be earning £60k within just a few years.

 It’s one of the most competitive sectors out there, so you’ll need to work hard to make yourself stand out from the crowd.
 Consultancy firms have fewer internship schemes than investment banks, so you’ll need to work to gather relevant experience in your own way.